AN: All right, Kathey. I figure it's time to stop torturing you by telling you about this story and just POST IT ALREADY!

 Dean's already got Ben and his I want something face, he doesn't need a puppy controlling him.
 But Ben already loves her unconditionally, so Dean's just going to have to suck it up.

 The shelter had her name as Bootsy, which is just about the stupidest thing Dean has ever heard so the first order of business is to change her name to something suitable.
 Not as easy as it sounds.
 Dean is rooting for the name Zeppy, after Led Zeppelin, because he thinks that name is all kinds of kick ass and perhaps it will also teach Ben about the awesomeness of Zeppelin.
-Ben says no and gives him a bitchface.
-(What is up with that?
-Why do all of his kids have extremely affective bitchfaces?
-That's not fair.)
+Ben says no and gives him a look.

 While trying to come up with a name for the pup, Dean learns a valuable lesson: When attempting to name the dog something that is not clichéd and Disney-esque, it is not a good idea to let your toddler watch Fox and the Hound.

 ''DADDY!''
 Ben screeches wildly, arms wrapped around the poor dog's neck. ''COPPER!
-SHE'S COPPER!
-SHE'S MY COPPER!''
+PUPPY'S COPPER!
+PUPPY'S COPPER!''

 There's really no way out of that.